Skip To Main Content

 Miracle Club

 This club is dedicated to supporting and fundraising for children’s hospitals and organizations that provide critical care and support to children in need.
-Members will engage in various activities aimed at raising awareness and funds for pediatric healthcare, including organizing fundraising events, participating in charity drives, and collaborating with local hospitals.
+Members will engage in various activities to raise awareness and funds for pediatric healthcare, including organizing fundraising events, participating in charity drives, and collaborating with local hospitals.
 The club focuses on fostering compassion, leadership, and community involvement through hands-on projects that directly impact the lives of children and their families.

 Polyhedron Society

-Polyhedron society is a club dedicated to increasing critical thinking skills, writing, and interpersonal skills through the use of tabletop games.
+Polyhedron Society is a club dedicated to improving critical thinking, writing, and interpersonal skills through tabletop games.

 Spectrum